Conventions

 # /data/subject1/tractor/diffusion/dti_FA

-Similarly, the names of the subdirectories within the main tractor directory can be specified in a top-level session map.
+directory can be specified in a top-level session map.
 This mechanism can be used to point to data outside the session directory as well, and this can be useful, for example, when processing a single data set in several different ways.
-For example, say we want to process the data from a single subject using bedpost, with both 2 and 3 fibre options.
-We could process the 2 fibres case, and then create a new session, say /data/subject1_3fibres, which points to the same diffusion data.
-The /data/subject1_3fibres/tractor/map.yaml file would then contain
+For example, say we want to process the data from a single subject using bedpost

 diffusion: /data/subject1_2fibres/tractor/diffusion

 It should, however, be borne in mind that this will make the session less portable.
-The full default map can be found at $TRACTOR_HOME/share/tractor/session/default/map.yaml.
+The full default map can be found at $TRACTOR_HOME/share/tractor/session/default/map.yaml

 Experiments and workflows

-Experiments, otherwise just called “scripts”, are R source files that provide the interface between the tractor program and TractoR’s internal functionality.
+program and TractoR’s internal functionality.
 They allow common tasks to be performed without interacting directly with R, providing considerable flexibility through arguments and named configuration variables.
-The list of available scripts can be found by typing tractor list, and information about a particular one is available through tractor -o (script name).
-The standard experiment scripts that come with TractoR can be found within $TRACTOR_HOME/share/tractor/experiments, but additional ones can be put in $HOME/.tractor or anywhere on the TRACTOR_PATH.
+The list of available scripts can be found by typing tractor list

 Implicit operations

 Some images within a session hierarchy are created “on demand”, and coregistration between spaces is also usually performed implicitly.
 This means that certain files appear as the side effects of running operations that require them.
-Sometimes this is quite predictable: the tensorfit script, for example, creates diffusion-tensor maps of various kinds, and this is its primary purpose.
-In other cases, the process is a little less obvious.
+Sometimes this is quite predictable: the tensorfit

-A relatively complex example is the parcellation image in diffusion space, which is mentioned in the default map above.
-When required, for example when trying to seed from a named region using the track script, this is created from the equivalent parcellation in T1 space.
-The logic is as follows.
+image in diffusion space, which is mentioned in the default map above.
+When required, for example when trying to seed from a named region using the track

-4. The parcellation is transformed from structural to diffusion space, using a non-overlapping binarised trilinear interpolation scheme, whose inclusiveness is determined by track‘s “ParcellationConfidence” option.
+subdirectory.
+If not, the reference T1-weighted image is registered to the reference b=0 image in diffusion space, and the transform is stored for future use. - The parcellation is transformed from structural to diffusion space, using a non-overlapping binarised trilinear interpolation scheme, whose inclusiveness is determined by

 File types